New Zealand Certificate in Construction Trade Skills (Carpentry) (Level 3)

 Graduate profile (Outcome)

-Graduates will be able to:
+Graduates of this qualification will be able to:

-• work safely and in accordance with compliance and regulatory requirements in the construction trades sector
+• Work safely and in accordance with compliance and regulatory requirements in the construction trades sector

-• communicate effectively with colleagues and customers within the construction industry
+• Communicate effectively with colleagues and customers within the construction industry.

 Graduates of the Carpentry strand will also be able to:

-• carry out assigned carpentry work in a project environment
+• Carry out assigned carpentry work in a project environment.

 Entry Requirements